-After the encouraging results from study 008, we were pleased to initiate study 008A, a fourweek, randomised, double-blind placebo-controlled study to assess the efficacy, tolerability, and safety (including electroencephalogram effects) of the therapeutic BID dose of 30mg in patients with chronic schizophrenia currently being treated with a second-generation antipsychotic.
-This study represents the first part of our Phase II/III clinical trial program that targets patients with schizophrenia experiencing worsening of psychosis who are inadequately responding to therapeutic doses of second-generation antipsychotics (non TRS).
-Study 008A involves treatment centres across 12 countries in Europe, Asia and Latin America, and results are expected around the end of 2022.
-Subject to positive results, study 008A would be the first adequate, well-controlled, potentially pivotal study of evenamide in schizophrenia patients who are inadequate responders to atypical anti-psychotic treatment.
+Alongside our work with evenamide in TRS, we are also conducting study 008A, a four-week, randomised, double-blind and placebo-controlled study assessing the efficacy, tolerability, and safety (including electroencephalogram effects) of evenamide (30mg bid) in patients with chronic schizophrenia currently being treated with a second-generation antipsychotic, but who demonstrate an inadequate response to that treatment.
+Recruitment at treatment centers in Europe, Asia and Latin America, is ongoing and results are expected in 2023.
+If results from the study are positive, it would represent the first well-controlled, potentially pivotal study of evenamide in schizophrenia patients who demonstrate an inadequate response to treatment with atypical antipsychotics.